Masutayunikon/WSL_INSTALL/README.md

 ## Windows custom

 Set the taskbar transparent -> Download TranslucentTB in windows store \
+:warning: **Sometimes glitched but is the best solution i found for last versions of windows**: \
-set the taskbar disable for mouse activation -> PushToDown file in my repository (PushToDown.exe) :warning: **Sometimes glitched but is the best solution i found**:
+set the taskbar disable for mouse activation -> PushToDown file in my repository (PushToDown.exe)

 ## Clion